 Banner sign means a temporary sign, constructed of canvas, paper, vinyl, or other similar materials that is not permanently affixed to any wall or sign structure and is intended for a limited period of display.

-Billboard means an off-premises sign that conveys a message not related to the owner/occupant of advertises an establishment, product, service, or activity not available on the lot on which the sign is located.
+Billboard means an off-premises sign that conveys a message not related to the owner or occupant of the lot on which the sign is located.